 - Gallon size Ziplock bag for shaping

 - Place urad dal, roasted gram dal and raw rice in a container/vessel that can hold 3 times the volume of the ingredients.
 Add water to more than half the vessel and let it ferment for 5 hours or overnight.
 The grains will swell up to almost double in volume.

 - Drain and rinse the dal.
 Grind it to a smooth thick batter with little water in the wet grinder (use manufacturers instructions).
 It should be airy and thick or you cannot shape them.
 Add salt to the last stages before transferring to a container.
 This ensures even distribution of salt in the batter.

 - Now you can add your flavorings – green chili, cilantro, curry leaves and onion.

 - Heat oil in the fryer or deep heatproof vessel to 350 F.

 - Wet your hands and brush it across one side of the ziplock bag facing you.
 Place a lemon size or small ladle of the batter on the ziplock and flatten it slightly with your fingers.
 Make a hole in the middle to give the classic doughnut shape.

 - Now comes the tricky part.
 Transfer the shaped batter to your hands and slip it into the hot oil.
-This takes practice like i said.
-You can also make small vadais by shaping the batter direct on your wet fingers and dropping them into the oil.
-Thats how I started making them.
+This takes practice like I said.
+You can also make small vadais by shaping the batter directly on your wet fingers and dropping them into the oil.
+That’s how I started making them.

 - Deep fry till golden on both sides and delicious.
 You can usually fry 3 or 4 vadais at the same time depending on the size of vadai and the fryer.
 Eat it by itself or with Sambar (I love Arachuvita Vengaya Sambar) and Chutney (Coconut chutney is my personal favorite).